radiasoft/pyzgoubi/doc/source/doc.rst

 	labels1 = ['foc     ', 'defoc   ']
 	labels2 = [x.strip() for x in labels1]

-Some obsolete functions have been removed: Results.plt_to_csv(), Results.get_all_old(), Line.split_line()

 The 'tol' parameter in find_closed_orbit() now is a measure of convergence rather than area.
 This should give better results over a wide range of scales.
 However, a large 'tol' is needed to give the same degree of accuracy.
 If you previously had tol=1e-10, then it may no longer converge, but if you change it to tol=1e-6 you will get a similar result to before.

+Some obsolete functions have been removed: Results.plt_to_csv(), Results.get_all_old(), Line.split_line()

+Some obsolete functions have been marked as deprecated, and will give warnings when used.
+These will likely be removed in a future version of PyZgoubi, unless you let me know that they are worth keeping.
+Some of these functions are old and undocumented, and I suspect no one uses them.
+Some have just move, like the functions for directly accessing and saving res and fai files (moved from Line to Results).
+If you do not care about modifying you're code to prepare for a future version then pass the argument ``-W ignore::DeprecationWarning`` to python.

 Tips
 ----